mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

 ## Creating jobs

-Previously we configured a job to build and test our application.
-We are going to seperate them into two jobs and combine them in a workflow.
+Previously we configured a single job to build and test our application.
+Lets seperate that into two jobs and combine them in a workflow.

 ```yml
 version: 2